isaacafrifa/isaacafrifa/README.md

 <h2 align="center">Well, hello there! 👋🏾 I'm Afrifa. </h2>

 I started out as an android developer and now a huge fan of **Java Spring Boot** and **React JS**.
 I'm a published Researcher and hold an MSc in Software Engineering.
-Currently, working as a Freelancer and consider myself an 'eternal student' in the world of Tech.
+Currently, working as a Lead Developer and consider myself an 'eternal student' in the world of Tech.

-You should also check out my [BitBucket](https://bitbucket.org/mrBlo) (I'm more active on there)
+You should also check out my [BitBucket](https://bitbucket.org/mrBlo)

-- 🔭 I’m currently working on some AWS.
+- 🔭 I’m currently working on some Microservices.
 - 👯 I’m looking to collaborate on anything software
 - 💬 Ask me about development
 - 📫 How to reach me: [Contact](https://www.isaacafrifa.com/contact)